By Simon Coleman, 1948 Co-founder, Actor, L&D Specialist.

 Yep.
 It is deceptively simple, yet arguably one of the most important skills a leader can possess.
 Without breath awareness, even highly skilled leaders can find themselves reacting rather than leading, and risk undermining other leadership skills they have spent years developing.

 As an actor, I’ve spent decades exploring the power of breath, and I’m still in awe of its ability to help us navigate challenges and perform at our best, whether on the stage, in leadership, or in life.
-It is a remarkably powerful lever: it grounds you, regulates your emotions, and communicates presence to those around you.
+It is a remarkably powerful lever that grounds you and regulates your emotions.
 Often, however, when I’m leading training sessions for clients and tell people we’re going to spend time learning to breathe properly, I can see the collective eye roll.
 “I know how to breathe — I’ve been doing it since the day I was born!”
 And yet, by the end of the session, those same people are fully on board, because they now understand why it matters.

 As far as I’m concerned, awareness without understanding is superficial, and understanding without practice is wasted potential.
-Conscious breathing is a deceptively simple skill, but when leaders appreciate its role, they are far more likely to integrate it into everyday moments — from one-on-one conversations to boardroom presentations.
-Knowledge of the why transforms a simple inhale and exhale into a tool for intentional, high-impact leadership.
+Conscious breathing is a deceptively simple skill, but when leaders appreciate its role, they are far more likely to integrate it into everyday moments, from one-on-one conversations to boardroom presentations.
+Knowledge of the why transforms a simple inhale and exhale into a tool for intentional, high-impact leadership communication.

 The importance of breath becomes obvious in moments every leader recognises.
 Consider navigating difficult conversations.
 When giving feedback or managing conflict, your ability to centre yourself and respond thoughtfully often determines whether the conversation lands or spirals.
-Leaders who breathe intentionally can hold space for the other person and remain calm, strengthening their leadership skills in the process.
+At its core, leadership communication is about creating the conditions for honest dialogue, and that becomes much harder when leaders are operating from a place of stress or reactivity.

 Or think about presenting with authority.
-The steadiness of your voice, your pacing, and your energy are all tied to how you breathe, and leaders who neglect this subtle foundation can find their message diluted, which impacts the effectiveness of all their other leadership skills.
+The steadiness of your voice and your energy are all tied to how you breathe, and leaders who neglect this subtle foundation can find their message diluted, which impacts the effectiveness of all their other leadership skills.

 High-stakes decisions under pressure present another challenge.
 Conscious breath is the simplest way to regain clarity.
 It reconnects you to the present and creates the pause in which intentional, rather than reactive, decisions can emerge.

 Beyond the nervous system, breath subtly shapes the micro-behaviours that define leadership presence.
 Every posture, gesture, tone, and pause communicates something to your team, often before you speak.
 Conscious breathing influences all of these.
-It anchors you physically, helping you hold space in meetings and convey authority without raising your voice.
+It anchors you physically, helping you hold space in meetings and strengthening the leadership communication signals that build trust, confidence and credibility.
 Leaders who are aware of these micro-behaviours can adjust in real time, shaping the emotional climate of a room and strengthening their leadership skills.

 Simple, invisible, yet profoundly powerful, our breath determines whether we are reactive or intentional, hurried or composed, overlooked or heard.

 At 1948, our Breathing into Leadership workshops give leaders a space to notice this foundational skill and explore how it underpins everything else they do.
-We help them experience how subtle shifts in breath can bring about the best outcomes in the moments that matter most, and enhance all their leadership skills.
+We help them experience how subtle shifts in breath can bring about the best outcomes in the moments that matter most, strengthening both their leadership communication and their wider leadership effectiveness.

-Because at the heart of every strong leader lies a simple truth: before the words, before the decisions, before the strategies — breath shapes everything else.
+Because at the heart of every strong leader lies a simple truth – breath shapes everything else.